fistasolutions/openaiagentssdk-tutorial-unicorndevelopers/openaiagentssdktutorial/openaiagentssdk/16mcp/01-basic-mcp-example/README.md

 # 🚀 Basic MCP Example - Getting Started with Model Context Protocol

+## 📖 What is This Example?
+(Simple Explanation)

+This is your **first step** into the world of MCP!
+Think of this as learning to ride a bicycle - we start with the basics before going on adventures.

+### 🎯 Simple Explanation
+This example shows you how to make your AI assistant talk to your computer's file system (the place where all your files and folders are stored).
+It's like teaching your AI to read files from your computer, just like you can open and read documents.

+### 🏠 Real-World Analogy
+Imagine you have a smart assistant who can help you organize your house, but they can't see what's inside your rooms.
+MCP is like giving them a special key that lets them look inside your rooms (folders) and tell you what's there (files).

 ## 📖 Overview

 This is your first step into the world of **Model Context Protocol (MCP)** with OpenAI Agents SDK!
 This example demonstrates how to connect to an MCP server and use it to read files and answer questions.

-## 🎯 What You'll Learn
+## 🎯 What You'll Learn (In Simple Terms)

-- ✅ How to set up an MCP server connection
+- ✅ How to set up an MCP server connection (like connecting your phone to WiFi)
-- ✅ How to create an agent that can use MCP tools
+- ✅ How to create an agent that can use MCP tools (like teaching your assistant new skills)
-- ✅ How to read files and answer questions about their content
+- ✅ How to read files and answer questions about their content (like having your assistant read books and tell you what they say)
-- ✅ Basic MCP server-client communication
+- ✅ Basic MCP server-client communication (like learning how your assistant talks to your computer)

 ## 🏗️ Architecture Overview